Get the FREE one-click dictionary software for Windows

 - call

-Derived forms: claims, claimed, claiming
+Derived forms: claims, claiming, claimed

-Type of: affirm, ask, ask for, assert, assertion, asseveration, aver, averment, avow, bespeak, call for, demand, involve, legal right, necessitate, need, postulate, quest, request, require, right, swear, take, verify
+Type of: affirm, ask, ask for, assert, assertion, asseveration, aver, averment, avow, bespeak, call for, demand, involve, legal right, necessitate, need, postulate, request, require, right, swear, take, verify

 Encyclopedia: Claim